itsbanjo/concession-kiosk-demo/readme.md

 ## Requirements:

 1. A working access to access.redhat.com for registering the VM to Red Hat using the *Red Hat Developer Subscription for Individual*.
-2. The pool ID for your *Red Hat Developer Subscription for Individual* that will be later used in a YAML file.
+2. The pool ID for your *Red Hat Developer Subscription for Individual* that is required in *config.yaml* to successfully register the VM.
 3. For VM's deployed in VMWare, a working account that is able to provision a VM is required.
 5. An optional configured Satellite to use Activation Keys.
 The playbook will switch to manual subscription method via access.redhat.com